dmbarbour/glas/docs/GlasDesign.md

 * memoization over large trees can use hashes
 * value-level alignment simplifies control

-Glas programs have a 'stow' operator to guide use of stowage.
-However, modulo reflection effects, use of stowage is not observable within the program.
-Stowage can be deferred heuristically, e.g. waiting for memory pressure or potential GC of the stowed data.
+Glas programs can use annotations to guide use of stowage.
+Stowage may also be implicit during garbage collection.
+Use of stowage is not observable within the Glas program except indirectly via reflection on performance and use of space.

-*Note:* For [security reasons](https://tahoe-lafs.readthedocs.io/en/tahoe-lafs-1.12.1/convergence-secret.html), content-addressed binaries should include a cryptographic salt.
-This salt prevents global deduplication, but local deduplication can be supported by convergence secret.
+*Note:* For [security reasons](https://tahoe-lafs.readthedocs.io/en/tahoe-lafs-1.12.1/convergence-secret.html), content-addressed binaries in a distributed system should include a cryptographic salt.
+This salt prevents global deduplication, but allows limited deduplication within a trusted group.

 ### Partial Evaluation